 - b.
-APPROVALS: The German voting patterns on approvals at the EU level in some ways sharply contrasts with its local regulation of GE crops.
-Germany abstained from almost every vote since May 2012. - c.
+APPROVALS: The German voting patterns on approvals at the EU level in some ways contrasts with its local regulation of GE crops.
+While, there is no GE cultivation or open field trials in the country, Germany abstained from almost every vote since May 2012. - c.
 STACKED OR PYRAMIDED EVENT APPROVALS: Stacked events are subject to risk assessment on an EU-level.
 The approval process is the same as for single events.
-Risk assessment of stacked events follows the principles provided in EFSA's Guidance Document, which stipulates that where all single events have been assessed, the risk assessment of stacked events should focus mainly on issues related to a) stability, b) expression of the events, and c) potential interactions between the events. - d.
-FIELD TESTING: Basic plant science research is very strong in German universities, where transgenic plants are routinely created to test gene function and answer other biological questions.
+Risk assessment of stacked events follows the principles provided in EFSA's Guidance Document, which stipulates that where all single events have been assessed, the risk assessment of stacked events should focus mainly on issues related to stability, expression of the events, and potential interactions between the events. - d.
+FIELD TESTING: Basic plant science research is very strong in German universities, where biotech plants are routinely created to test gene function and answer other biological questions.
 However, scientists face a strong incentive to work outside of Germany if they wish to develop new crop varieties using biotechnology.
 In the past, German companies and universities conducted small field trials of biotech plants, but the number has decreased dramatically over the last few years.
 In 2007, experimental releases totaled nearly 70 hectares; today there are no field trials.